-Saturday Mostly sunny.
-Light winds becoming E/NE 15 to 20 km/h during the afternoon then becoming light during the evening.
+Wednesday Hot and mostly sunny.
+Light winds becoming E 15 to 20 km/h during the day.

 Capricornia Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 A couple of scorchers are on the way for Adelaide, Melbourne, Canberra and Sydney over the next few days.

 Following a good start to January 2017 rainfall, when 125mm fell during the first 48 hours of the year, conditions have been relatively dry for the Northern Territory capital.

 In the early hours of the morning, Brisbane had its warmest minimum temperature since at least 1999, when the mercury halted its descent at 28 degrees just after 3am.